What Is Depth Psychology? Jung’s Approach to the Unconscious

 What is Depth Psychology?

-Why is Depth Psychology Important?
+Why Depth Psychology Still Matters

+Jung believed that we were all searching for the same thing: the soul.
 From his view (and direct experience), one needs to embrace one’s inner world—exploring one’s dreams and imagination—to eventually arrive at a stage of wholeness where one’s soul is realized.

 In this way, Jungian psychology shares many insights with Eastern philosophy and Western mysticism, even though Jung’s methods were different.